 Hayden Synchronized Skating Teams are organized and compete under U.S. Figure Skating rules which specify athletes' ages and minimum test (skill) level for each level of team or competition.
 At Hayden Synchronized Skating, we are proud to field eight teams from beginning levels (synchro skills) to elite teams competing at the highest levels of synchronized skating (junior and senior).
-Our National Competing teams are: Haydenettes (senior), Lexettes (junior), Ice Mates (novice), Star Mates (intermediate), and Mini Mates (juvenile).
-Our Developmental teams are: Shooting Stars Pre-Juvenile (pre-juvenile), Shooting Stars Preliminary (preliminary), and Mini Shooting Stars (synchro skills).
-In past seasons, Hayden Synchronized Skating has also fielded a successful collegiate-level team - Metroettes Collegiate.
-We look forward to fielding Metroettes Collegiate again in coming seasons.
+Our National Competing teams are: Haydenettes (senior), Hayden Select (senior elite 12), Lexettes (junior), Ice Mates (novice), Star Mates (intermediate), and Mini Mates (juvenile).
+Our Developmental teams are: Shooting Stars Pre-Juvenile and Shooting Stars Preliminary.
 Use the links below to learn more about each team.

 Hayden Synchronized Skating’s senior-level athletes, the Haydenettes, compete at the highest level of figure skating both nationally and internationally.
-The 28 time U.S. National Champions and 5-time World Bronze Medalists are currently the most decorated U.S. team, and they work passionately to maintain their status as one of the top-ranked synchro teams in the world.
-The Haydenettes have represented the United States at every World Championship since its beginning in 2000, and their most recent U.S. Championship (in 2019) was their tenth consecutive one.
+The 29 time U.S. National Champions and 5-time World Bronze Medalists are currently the most decorated U.S. team, and they work passionately to maintain their status as one of the top-ranked synchro teams in the world.
+The Haydenettes have represented the United States at every World Championship since its beginning in 2000, and their most recent U.S. Championship (in 2022) was their twelfth consecutive one.

-Hayden Synchronized Skating’s junior-level athletes, the Lexettes, compete at the second-highest level of figure skating both nationally and internationally.
-The Lexettes are the 2018 U.S. National Silver Medalists.
-They represented the U.S. at the 2019 Leon Lurje Trophy in Gothenburg, Sweden where they finished fifth and at the 2019 French Cup in Rouen, France where they finished fifth.
-They have represented the US in world competition for six consecutive years (in 2013, 2015, 2017, and 2018 at the ISU World Junior Synchronized Skating Championship and in 2014 and 2016 at the ISU Synchronized Skating World Junior Challenge Cup).
-In recent seasons, they have competed in Mississauga, Canada; Salzburg, Austria; Zagreb, Croatia; Neuchâtel, Switzerland; and Helsinki, Finland.
+Hayden Synchronized Skating’s junior level athletes, the Lexettes, compete at the second-highest level of figure skating both nationally and internationally.
+The Lexettes are the 2020 and 2022 United States National Pewter Medalists.
+In 2022 The team represented the United states at the Hevelius Cup in Gdansk, Poland earning a 4th place finish.
+In 2020, the team competed at the Zagreb Snowflake Trophy earning a silver medal and the 2020 Spring Cup in Milan, Italy earning the bronze medal.
+They have represented the United States in world competition for six consecutive years (in 2013, 2015, 2017, and 2018 at the ISU World Junior Synchronized Skating Championship and in 2014 and 2016 at the ISU Synchronized Skating World Junior Challenge Cup).
+In recent seasons, they have competed in Poland; Italy; Mississauga, Canada; Salzburg, Austria; Zagreb, Croatia; Neuchâtel, Switzerland; and Helsinki, Finland.

-Hayden Synchronized Skating's Shooting Stars Preliminary team competes regionally while preparing skaters for a move to the Shooting Stars Pre-Juvenile team.
-Skaters are girls and boys who are typically 8 to 12-years-old and mostly live in the greater Boson area.
+Hayden Synchronized Skating's Shooting Stars Preliminary team competes regionally while preparing skaters for a move to the Shooting Stars Pre-Juvenile and Juvenile teams.
+This year’s Preliminary team comprises skaters in the age group of 8 to 12-years-old and live in the greater Boston area.